Integrations and API that make data reliable across systems

 How we structure it

-We split rollout into steps that limit operational risk.
+We split rollout into steps that limit risk for current work.

-System transformation happens without chaos or loss of control.
+The transition happens without chaos, data loss or loss of control.

 What it does to the process